Analytic properties of Stretch maps and geodesic laminations: Introduction

-In Section~\ref{sect1} we fix a homotopy class of maps given by $f:M \rightarrow N$, and if boundary $\partial M \neq \emptyset$, either fix the boundary data (Dirichlet problem) or put no restriction on the boundary (Neumann problem).
-For $\dim N > 1$, the study of $p$-harmonic maps as $p \rightarrow \infty$ produces a map which minimizes $\max |df|$, which is not the Lipschitz constant and {\it has no geometrical significance}.
-Sheffield-Smart in \cite{smart} suggest using the approximation of $\int_Ms(df)^p*1$, for $s(df$) the largest singular value of $df$.
+This introduction contains an outline of the topics and a statement of the main results.
+We end with a description of the more topological results in \cite{daskal-uhlen2}.
+Section~\ref{sect1} contains the construction of the infinity-harmonic map and their $p$-approximations.
+For this, we fix a homotopy class of maps given by $f:M \rightarrow N$.
+If the boundary $\partial M \neq \emptyset$, either fix the boundary data (Dirichlet problem) or put no restriction on the boundary (Neumann problem). {\it If the dimension of $N$ is greater than one, the study of the usual $p$-harmonic maps as $p \rightarrow \infty$ produces a map which minimizes $\max |df|$, which is not the Lipschitz constant} (cf. \cite{katz}).
+The geometric significance of this equation is unknown.
+Sheffield-Smart (cf. \cite{smart}) suggest using the approximation of $\int_Ms(df)^p*1$, for $s(df$) the largest singular value of $df$.
 For finite $p$ this unfortunately does not lead to a recognizable elliptic partial differential equation as its Euler-Lagrange equation.
-We instead use a Schatten-von Neumann norm, in which the integrand is essentially the sum of the $p$-th powers of the eigenvalues of $df$.
-This section defines the norms, the integrals $J_p$, the Euler-Lagrange equations and their basic properties.
-Roughly speaking,
+We instead use a Schatten norm, in which the integrand is essentially the sum of the $p$-th powers of the eigenvalues of $df$.
+Let

 where $Q(df)^2 = dfdf^T$ is a non-negative symmetric linear map mapping the tangent space $T_f N$ to itself.
-Details are in Section~\ref{sect1}.
 The Euler-Lagrange equations of $J_p$ are